-It’s Day 4 of the #A2ZChallenge.
-This year, I invite you to read and discuss short stories with me.
-Each day, I will bring you a ‘Read of the Day,’ a short story in English, so that we can indulge in the joy of reading.
-You can visit my site daily for a short story with analysis and participate in the discussion in the comments.
+I bring you a ‘Read of the Day,’ a short story in English, so that we can indulge in the joy of reading.
+You can visit my site to check a short story for analysis and take part in the discussion in the comments.

 Today, we will read The Girls In their Summer Dresses by Irwin Shaw.